 All physical library Course Reserves requests must be submitted by the instructor of record or their delegate (e.g. a learning assistant, administrative assistant, etc).
 Library staff cannot enter requests on behalf of instructors.

 These forms should be used both for items that are already in the Library’s collection and for materials that the Library needs to purchase to fulfill your reserve request.
-Please check the Library’s catalog prior to placing your reserve request.
+Prior to placing your reserve request, please check the Library Discovery Search and limit your results to Books/Media @ Purchase to see if we have an item in our collections.

 To request that the Library buy an item to add to the collection (i.e. you do NOT want to place this item on reserve at this time), please do not use one of the course reserve request forms.
 Please contact your subject liaison or use the Library’s Make a Recommendation Form.